Muddy Dog FAQ

 There will be a rinsing station on the day with hoses you can use to rinse yourself and your dog after the event.

-Each event opens at 9:00am, with waves going off every 10 minutes from 9:30am.
+Each event opens at 10:00am, with waves going off every 10 minutes from 10:30am.
 All participants will select a preferred time slot when they register online, and your final start time will be sent out to you via email a couple of weeks prior to the event.
+If you don't receive an email with your start time confirmation, please email firstname.lastname@example.org and we will let you know when to arrive.
 Please arrive no more than 30 minutes prior to your final start time.

 Bring adequate cash to the event for parking and what you need on the day for food/drink as there will not be anywhere on-site to withdraw money.